Edwin Harleston: Art career

 Harleston painted in a realist style that was influenced by both his Boston training and his wife Elise Forrest Harleston's photographic work.
 He mostly painted portraits, often on commission, and his sitters included notables such as Grace Towns, who later became the first African-American woman elected to the Georgia General Assembly; philanthropist Pierre S. du Pont; and Edward Twitchell Ware, a former president of Atlanta University.
 Harleston struggled to maintain a consistent artistic career while working for his father but returned to art in his thirties after meeting Elise Forrest.
 When he returned to painting, he was pleased to find his skills from school were still intact and painted his family members.
 He also painted genre scenes of the daily life of Charleston's African-American citizens, especially its rising middle class, as well as landscapes of South Carolina Lowcountry.
-Out of step with the rising modernism of the 1920s, he saw himself as continuing in the tradition of Henry Ossawa Tanner by portraying black people and their lives realistically instead of as caricatures or stereotypes.
-Harleston was described by W. E. B. Du Bois as the "leading portrait painter of the race" even though his responsibility for helping to run the funeral home meant he could never devote himself to being a painter full-time.
+Out of step with the rising modernism of the 1920s, he saw himself as continuing in the tradition of Henry Ossawa Tanner by portraying Black people and their lives realistically instead of as caricatures or stereotypes.
+Harleston was described by W. E. B. Du Bois as the "leading portrait painter of the race" even though his responsibility for helping to run the funeral home meant he could never devote himself to being an artist full-time.

 In 1920, Harleston married photographer Elise Forrest, with whom he opened a studio across the street from the funeral home.
 This studio, which had both workspace and a public gallery to promote their artwork, was the first such public art establishment for Charleston's African-American citizens.
 Harleston often used Elise's photographs as the basis of his paintings and drawings; one of his best-known works, Miss Sue Bailey with the African Shawl, is based on a photograph by Elise.
 A three-quarter length seated portrait in dark colors and muted light, the painting exemplifies Harleston's commitment to portraying his sitters with dignity.
-Edwin was actually so pleased with the painting that he entered it in the 1930 Harmon Foundation Awards.
+Edwin was actually so pleased with the painting that he entered it in the 1930 Harmon Foundation Awards competition.